-- 5.29.
-Starting materials in the storage area should be appropriately labelled (see Chapter 5, Item 13).
-Labels should bear at least the following information: - The designated name of the product and the internal code reference where applicable; - A batch number given at receipt; - Where appropriate, the status of the contents (e.g. in quarantine, on test, released, rejected); - Where appropriate, an expiry date or a date beyond which retesting is necessary.
+- 5.30 For each delivery of starting material the containers should be checked for integrity of package, including tamper evident seal where relevant, and for correspondence between the delivery note, the purchase order, the supplier's labels and approved manufacturer and supplier information maintained by the medicinal product manufacturer.
+The receiving checks on each delivery should be documented. - 5.31 If one material delivery is made up of different batches, each batch must be considered as separate for sampling, testing and release. - 5.32 Starting materials in the storage area should be appropriately labelled (see section 13).
+Labels should bear at least the following information: - i.
+The designated name of the product and the internal code reference where applicable; - ii.
+A batch number given at receipt; - iii.
+Where appropriate, the status of the contents (e.g. in quarantine, on test, released, rejected); - iv.
+Where appropriate, an expiry date or a date beyond which retesting is necessary.

-When fully computerised storage systems are used, all the above information should not necessarily be in a legible form on the label.
+When fully computerised storage systems are used, all the above information need not necessarily be in a legible form on the label.

-- 5.30.
-There should be appropriate procedures or measures to assure the identity of the contents of each container of starting material.
-Bulk containers from which samples have been drawn should be identified (see Chapter 6, Item 13). - 5.31.
-Only starting materials which have been released by the Quality Control Department and which are within their shelf-life should be used. - 5.32.
-Starting materials should only be dispensed by designated persons, following a written procedure, to ensure that the correct materials are accurately weighed or measured into clean and properly labelled containers. - 5.33.
-Each dispensed material and its weight or volume should be independently checked and the check recorded. - 5.34.
-Materials dispensed for each batch should be kept together and conspicuously labelled as such.
+- 5.33 There should be appropriate procedures or measures to assure the identity of the contents of each container of starting material.
+Bulk containers from which samples have been drawn should be identified (see Chapter 6). - 5.34 Only starting materials which have been released by the Quality Control department and which are within their retest date should be used. - 5.35 Manufacturers of finished products are responsible for any testing of starting materials3 as described in the marketing authorisation dossier.
+They can utilise partial or full test results from the approved starting material manufacturer but must, as a minimum, perform identification testing4 of each batch according to Annex 8.